spren9er/tilez/README.md

 Argument can be an absolute or relative number.
 Accepts strings like _"500px"_, _"500"_, _"50%"_, _"0.5"_ or numbers like _500_ or _0.5_.
 Numbers less than _1_ are interpreted as percentages, otherwise they represent absolute widths.
 The given width will result in different tile widths, depending on the layout [mode](#mode).
-When there is no width given (default), available space in parent tile will be distributed equally between current tile and other tiles having no width specification.
+When there is no width given (default), remaining space in parent tile — after rendering tiles with absolute and relative width — will be distributed equally between current tile and other tiles having no width specification.

 <a name="height" href="#height">#</a> tilez.<b>Tile</b>.<i>height</i>